morganmcg1/gpu-info/README.md

 - `main.py`: The main script that ties everything together
 - `youtube_summary_extractor.py`: Standalone script for direct YouTube video processing with Chain of Density
 - `batch_process_videos.py`: Script for processing multiple YouTube videos in batch
+- `parallel_processor.py`: Handles parallel processing of multiple videos
+- `prompts.py`: Contains all prompts used throughout the system